Occupational Health and Safety

 Image

 In addition, when there are different contractors working on the same construction project at the same time and location, agreement needs to be made to ensure cooperation between them and to guarantee that those in charge handle any non-compliance and maintain enough vigilance to ensure proper compliance with the regulations.
-Although there were no contractor accidents in 2022, we were not satisfied with their overall behavior.
-We also expect all contractors to maintain a zero occupational accident rate.
+There were zero accidents involving contractors at Chroma in 2023.
+However, we must not be complacent and should aim for zero occupational incidents, not only among our contractors, but among all employees.

 Prevention and Mitigation of Occupational Health and Safety Impacts Directly Linked by Business Relationships